LilSecret/todo-list/README.md

 ## 🤔 Improvements

-- **Light/Dark Mode:** an always handy user implementation
+- **Light/Dark Mode:** Is always a user feature
-- **Developer Experience:** add some id's and completed properties to list items
+- **Developer Experience:** Add some id's and completed properties to todo tasks
-- **UX:** Clicking anywhere inside task could trigger would trigger the click event
+- **UX:** By clicking anywhere inside todo-task can trigger as if you clicked the checkbox

 ## 🏗️ Development